acidburn0zzz/gitlab-org-release-tools/doc/variables.md

   by auto-deploy jobs and **should not be changed manually.**
 - `OMNIBUS_BUILD_TRIGGER_TOKEN` -- Used to trigger an Omnibus build.
 - `HELM_BUILD_TRIGGER_TOKEN` -- Used to trigger an Helm charts auto-deploy tagging.
+- `SENTRY_AUTH_TOKEN` -- Used to associate commits to sentry releases, it requires the `project:releases` scope.

 ## Feature flags